IpoSoon/Collection-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/101726623/235452129-fab917bf-16dc-4a9f-a617-8ddf1f10eac8.png)

 ### 3. Business Questions
+* Which partners are the most efficient at debt recovery, and what factors contribute to their success?
+* How can the Head of Collection at Bank X optimize the allocation of the debt portfolio to maximize profits and minimize risk?
+* What strategies can the Head of Collection at Bank X implement to improve debt recovery rates and enhance cooperation with its partners?
 ## II.
 Design Thinking Method
 **Here are the five steps of design thinking:**
 ### Step 1 - Empathize